vikas2cc/vikas2cc_Interview_bit_Solutions/README.md

 # vikas2cc_Interview_bit_Solutions
-# This is my solutions to interviewbit problems.
+# These are my solutions to interviewbit problems.
+# My code_handle on interviewbit is vikas2cc.